tulloch022/automating-theinternet/README.md

 ### **Overview**
 This project demonstrates automated testing of [The Internet](https://the-internet.herokuapp.com/) using [Playwright](https://playwright.dev/).
 It focuses on building robust end-to-end tests for various features of the application, such as authentication, file uploads, dropdowns, and dynamic elements.

-This repository is a **work in progress**, serving as a hands-on portfolio project to showcase test automation skills and refine best practices.

 ---

 ### **Features Tested**